-Knife Attack in Japan Kills at Least One, Injures 19
+Knife Attack in Japan Injures 19, One Believed Dead

-Authorities say one person is dead and at least 19 people — most of them children — were injured in a knife attack in a residential district on the southern edge of Tokyo Tuesday morning.
+Authorities say one person is dead among at least 19 people — most of them children — who were injured in a knife attack in a residential district on the southern edge of Tokyo Tuesday morning.

+The Associated Press reports that an official with the local fire department said one person was believed dead, while local media reports say two may have died.

 Japanese broadcaster NHK reports eight children of elementary school age and seven adults are now receiving treatment.
 Two children and one adult are currently without vital signs.